Siege of Amida (359): Siege

 According to historian Khodadad Rezakhani, the ruler described by Ammianus Marcellinus, who is not named specifically as Shapur II, could alternatively be the Kidarite ruler Peroz.
 In particular, Shapur's traditional headgear is a crenellated crown, and is very different from the one described by Ammianus Marcellinus.
 The headgear with ram's horn would rather correspond to that of Peroz as seen on many of his coins in the Sasanian style.
 Ammianus Marcellinus also mentions that the king, whom he assumes to be Shapur, was called "Saansaan" and "Pirosen" by the Persians, which could actually refer to "Šāhanšāh Pērōz", the ruler of the eastern Hunnic tribes (Chionites, Gelani, and Sagistani).

 Ammianus Marcellinus continues with the account of how he reached the safety of the city just as the Sassanids were descending on the city:

 The siege took 73 days.
 Shapur II attempted to capture the city several times but every time it failed.
-Early in the siege a company of 70 elite Persian foot-archers by aid of a Roman renegade gained entrance to a tower on the south side of the city, which was placed on the bank of the Euphrates.
+Early in the siege a company of 70 elite Persian foot-archers by aid of a Roman renegade gained entrance to a tower on the south side of the city, which was placed on the bank of the Tigris.
 The archers then fired precision shots toward the city's interior in coordination with Shapur II's general assault outside the city.
 The Romans recaptured the tower as the archers ran out of arrows and killed them.
 At the same time, repeated assaults on the walls were repulsed by the garrison, and many of the Persian siege towers were set on fire.
 During the siege, plague broke out in Amida but ended after ten days by a light rain.